-The skilled teachers at CWC 5 will utilize a rich repertoire of instructional strategies.
-In consideration of what s/he will plan to teach and what students already know and previous instruction, s/he will select the appropriate instructional technique.
-In addition to the projectbased learning and balanced literacy methods presented below, methodologies will draw from:
+The skilled teachers at CWC Hollywood utilize a rich repertoire of instructional strategies.
+In consideration of what s/he plans to teach and what students already know and previous instruction, s/he selects the appropriate instructional technique.
+In addition to the project-based learning and balanced literacy methods presented below, methodologies draw from: